If you're looking to plan your next visit to Texas Performing Arts, you're in the right place!

 Accessible parking and seating are available at all our venues.
 We also offer assisted listening devices, sign interpretation and other services.
 Accessibility Info

 Every performance has its own policies for seating guests who arrive late.
+Please check the event detail page(s) for more information and updates.

 Texas Performing Arts welcomes children of any age accompanied by an adult.
 Every person entering the hall must have a ticket including children and infants.
-Visit our TPA Kids Program page to learn more about what we offer for our youngest arts enthusiasts and tips for bringing a child to a performance.

 There is no set dress code at Texas Performing Arts performances.